Ryan Air will continue with 737 Boeing order after calls to ground the jets following Ethiopian Airlines tragedy

-Australia and Singapore have also issued bans on the model of short haul passenger jet.
+Australia and Singapore have also issued bans on the model of short haul passenger jet as investigations are underway

 Read more: UK passport office website crashes following rush to renew ahead of no-deal Brexit